iagoc/clean-node-project/notes.md

 A lib of string validators and sanitizers.

 ## Tests
-It's not necessary test libs, so we can create a mock file to return as the lib method returns and use it on the test.
+It's not necessary to test the libs, so we can create a mock file to simulate the return of the lib method, using it in the test.